 Monitoring Tests: If you are diagnosed with breast cancer, your doctor will use tests including bone scans, CT scans, MRIs, Ultrasounds, and PET scans to monitor your condition both during and after treatment.
 These tests will assess whether the therapies are working, whether the cancer has spread beyond the breast, and if there is a recurrence.

 Because there are standard ways to detect breast cancer, a failure to diagnose the disease could be grounds for a legal action against a doctor who otherwise should have caught it.
-If you have been diagnosed with breast cancer and have never received a screening or diagnostic test, you may want to learn more about your legal rights.
+If you have been diagnosed with breast cancer and have never received a screening or diagnostic test, you may want to talk to a medical malpractice lawyer to learn more about your legal rights.

 Types of Breast Cancer